The Gurdies, Victoria: Recorded History

-On arriving at, a creek all dismounted and assisted in cutting down trees and dragging logs to make a crossing place, Mr Thomas states that the Native police conducted themselves well, working hard at crossing places while two of the native police attend upon the Chief Protector George Augustus Robinson.
+On arriving at, a creek all dismounted and assisted in cutting down trees and dragging logs to make a crossing place, Mr. Thomas states that the Native police conducted themselves well, working hard at crossing places while two of the native police attend to the Chief Protector George Augustus Robinson.

-The track made by the dray and the Government party was easy to follow, and Mr Thomas came back by himself following the track the entire way, Mr Thomas camped there again on 29 April 1844 with Mr Hobson's party, who were travelling 7 days behind the Government party.
+The track made by the dray and the Government party was easy to follow, and Mr. Thomas came back by himself following the track the entire way, Mr. Thomas camped there again on 29 April 1844 with Mr Hobson's party, who were travelling 7 days behind the Government party.

-In his role as Protector, Mr Thomas had good intentions.
+In his role as Protector, Mr. Thomas had good intentions.
 He formed a close friendship with Billibellary and made efforts to learn the ways of the Wurundjeri, learning both Woi wurrung and Boon wurrung language.